internetdrew/portfolio-v3/src/collections/tutorials/react-express-starter.md

 });
 ```

-The most import thing here with using `cors` is to make sure you use it before your first route.
+The most important thing here with using `cors` is to make sure you use it before your first route.

 If you look back in your browser console, you should now see your JSON object with your message.